Aniah Blanchard kidnapping suspect’s charges dropped

 AUBURN, Ala.
-(WRBL/WIAT) — UPDATE (12/17): The charges against the second suspect in the kidnapping of Aniah Blanchard has had their charges dropped.
+(WRBL/WIAT) — UPDATE (12/17): The charges against the second suspect in the kidnapping of Aniah Blanchard has had his charges dropped.

 —

-ORIGINAL (12/17): The Lee Co.
-District Attorney’s Office has filed a motion late Tuesday to dismiss the kidnapping charges against one of the defendants charged with the disappearance of 19-year-old Aniah Blanchard.
+ORIGINAL (12/17): The Lee County District Attorney’s Office has filed a motion Tuesday to dismiss the kidnapping charges against one of the defendants charged with the disappearance of 19-year-old Aniah Blanchard.

 Antwon (Antwain) Fisher, 35, was charged with first-degree kidnapping and has been in custody on a $50,000 bond.